karatelabs/karate/README.md

 ```

 ### XPath Functions
 When handling XML, you sometimes need to call [XPath functions](https://docs.oracle.com/javase/tutorial/jaxp/xslt/xpath.html), for example to get the count of a node-set.
-XPath functions are not supported directly within [`match`](#match) statements.
-But by using the `get` keyword, you should be able to achieve any assertion involving XPath functions in two steps.

-The last line below also shows how 'normal' (uncomplicated) XPath can be used to do a `match` in a single step.
+Any valid XPath expression is allowed on the left-hand-side of a [`match`](#match) statement.

 ```cucumber
 * def myXml =